nf-core/sarek/docs/output.md

 [TIDDIT](https://github.com/SciLifeLab/TIDDIT) identifies intra and inter-chromosomal translocations, deletions, tandem-duplications and inversions.

-Germline calls are provided for all samples, to enable comparison of both tumor and normal for possible mixup.
+Germline calls are provided for all samples, to enable comparison of both, tumor and normal, for possible mixup.
 Low quality calls are removed internally, to simplify processing of variant calls but they are saved by `Sarek`.

 For all samples: